 Advance tickets are $10 general admission and $5 for K-12 students and senior citizens 55 and older and are available at www.mtsuarts.com.
 Show times are 7 p.m.
 Thursday-Saturday, Feb.
 23-25, and 2 p.m.
 Sunday, Feb.
 26.

 Tickets also are available at the Tucker Theatre box office one hour before curtain times.

 MTSU theatre professor Halena Kays drew on her friendship with playwright Steve Moulds, a Louisville, Kentucky, resident who’s currently serving as playwright-in-residence at Vanderbilt University, to direct his new adaptation of the 1915 tale.
-You can see a preview below.
+You can see a preview above.

 “It’s a remarkable and very strange novella where a man wakes up and he’s a grotesque insect,” Kays says.
 “The story is so internal of what’s going on with this person, and people have written endlessly about what that might symbolize and what the metaphors around it might be.

 “Our ensemble has found ways to identify with it and make it very human, no pun intended, … and to allow it not only to be a sort of visual feast and an exciting and unique way of storytelling but also to find a lot of emotion and honesty in the moments.